 “And he (Jesus, i.e. his descent to earth) shall be a known sign for the coming of the Hour (Day of Judgement).”
 Qur’an 43:61

-He will descend as a Muslim (one who submits to God’s laws) and call others to Islam, rejecting those who took him as other than a slave and Messenger of the One True God.
+He will descend as a Muslim (one who submits to God’s laws) and call others to Islam, rejecting those who took him as other than a servant and Messenger of the One True God.
 Jesus was born, will return and die, as a Muslim.

 Muslims view Jesus in the same way they view all Prophets of God.
 They respect and love him dearly, however, they do not worship him, as worship is for God alone who created him and everything that exists.
 Jesus is not god, nor is he the son of god, nor is he three entities in one.